Bigger and better?

 |Official Apple band exclusives||3||3|

-The rounded rectangular shape of the Apple Watch makes it hard to compare directly with your average round watch, but in the traditional watch world, neither of the Apple Watches would be considered overly wide or high.
+The rounded rectangular shape of the Apple Watch makes it hard to compare directly with your average round watch.
+Still, neither of the Apple Watches would be considered overly wide or high in the traditional watch world.
 Big watches are typically closer to 45mm wide.

 Even if you think you want to go small, you can still consider both sizes — neither is enormous — though those with smaller wrists may find the 40mm fits more comfortably on the wrist.